jeffsebring/angular-wp-api/README.md

 );
 ```

-Now that you have set the dependency of the angular-wp-api script, add `angular-wp-api` as a dependency of your app scripts.
+Now that you have set the dependency of the angular-wp-api script, add `angular-wp-api` as a dependency of your app scripts to make sure it is accessable.
+If you get error messages in the console about missing objects, check this.

+### Bundling

+If you would like to include the module in your scripts for concatentation with grunt or otherwise, you'll need to localize some data from within WordPress.
+See the `plugin.php` file for an example.

+### Use

 ### `wp.api` in your Modules